ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/lab03.md

 You may work individually or as a pair on this lab.
 However, if you work as a pair, please:
 * Work with someone *else* from your same team (i.e. someone else assigned to the same mentor as you)
 * Work with someone *different* from who you worked with on lab02.
+* Remember to name the repo correctly, and also to add your pair on Gradescope each time you submit

 If there is some reason this is not feasible, please check with your mentor before starting.